bitrise-io/devcenter/_articles/reviews/android-ui-testing-with-android-build-draft.md

 published: false

 ---
 This Step generates two APKs which you need to run instrumentation test for your Android App.
 The step conveniently generates an **APK from your app and a test APK** which then you can upload to Firebase with the `[BETA] Virtual Device Testing for Android` Step.
-Behind the scenes, the Step builds your Android project and an Android Test variant with via gradle no need for Gradle Runner to run these two commands: `app:assembleDebug` and `:app:assembleDebugAndroidTest.`
+Behind the scenes, the Step builds your Android project and an Android Test variant with gradle, therefore, there is no need for `Gradle Runner` Step to run these two commands: `app:assembleDebug` and `:app:assembleDebugAndroidTest.`

-**Required inputs for the step:**
+**Required inputs for the step for Android Build for UI testing**
 `project_location`: The root directory of your android project, for example, where your root build gradle file exist (also gradlew, settings.gradle, etc...)
 `module`: Set the module that you want to build.
 To see your available modules please open your project in Android Studio and go in \[Project Structure\] and see the list on the left.
 `variant`: Set the variant that you want to build.
 To see your available variants please open your project in Android Studio and go in \[Project Structure\] -> variants section.